apify/actor-scraper/web-scraper/README.md

 a new actor from scratch in Node.js using [Apify SDK](https://sdk.apify.com).

 ## Input configuration

-On input, the Web Scraper actor accepts a number of configuration settings.
+On input, Web Scraper accepts a number of configuration settings.
 These can be entered either manually in the user interface in [Apify Console](https://console.apify.com), or programmatically in a JSON object using the [Apify API](https://apify.com/docs/api/v2#/reference/actors/run-collection/run-actor).
 For a complete list of input fields and their type, please see [Input](https://apify.com/apify/web-scraper?section=input-schema).

 ### Run mode
 Run mode allows you to switch between two modes of operation for Web Scraper.

 **PRODUCTION** mode gives you full control and full performance.
 You should always